Tess has worn eyeglasses for over 20 years and has experienced the many frustrations that come with wearing glasses.

 Silicone Nose Pads

-Silicone nose pads can be directly applied to your eyeglasses by sticking the adhesive side down on the nose pads.
+Silicone nose pads can be added to your eyeglasses by sticking the adhesive side down on the bridge of your glasses.
+These pads will add bridge support and help prevent your glasses from slipping down your nose.

-Make sure you clean the nose pads of your glasses with a mild soap or rubbing alcohol prior to applying the silicone nose pads to your glasses as well as gently cleaning the bridge of your nose.
-This ensures that the silicone nose pads adhere firmly to your glasses.
+Make sure you clean your glasses' nose pads with a mild soap or rubbing alcohol before trying to apply the silicone nose pads to ensure that they adhere firmly to your glasses.

-- Silicone is a better option for those with sensitive skin
+- Silicone is a better option than wax for those with sensitive skin

-- Each pair lasts 1-2 months with daily use
+- Each pair of pads lasts 1 to 2 months with daily use

 - Easy to apply and remove